-"STAFF FEEL SUPPORTED TO DEVELOP THEIR SKILLS AND TEACH ENRICHING LESSONS THAT ENABLE PUPILS TO MAKE GOOD OR BETTER PROGRESS, PARTICULARLY IN THE SIXTH FORM" OFSTED 2017 achieving these targets and our school systems are geared to support this.
-We ensure that our staff are extremely well trained in teaching and assessing the courses they deliver.
+"STAFF FEEL SUPPORTED TO DEVELOP THEIR SKILLS AND TEACH ENRICHING LESSONS THAT ENABLE PUPILS TO MAKE GOOD OR BETTER PROGRESS.
+PARTICULARLY IN THE SIXTH FORM" OFSTED 2017

 Academic excellence is key to our students' success.
 Our curriculum offer includes a wide range of A levels and our highly rated BTEC courses.
-The courses we run reflect our academic and creative school ethos: ranging from English, the Sciences and Maths through to subjects such as Photography, Drama, Music and Art, as well as new subjects such as Psychology, Sociology and Economics.
+The courses in teaching and assessing the we run reflect our academic and creative school ethos: ranging from English, the Sciences and Maths through to subjects such as Photography, Drama, Music and Art, as well as new subjects such as Psychology, Sociology

-Our sixth form teachers are passionate about their subjects and use innovative and engaging lessons that challenge our students intellectually, develop lifelong independent learners and make the most of the school's excellent facilities.
+Our sixth form teachers are passionate about their subjects and use innovative and engaging lessons that challenge our students intellectually, develop lifelong independent learners and area, 60 desktop computers, a make the most of the school's excellent facilities.
 Students are set ambitious targets and then given the support and constructive feedback they need to achieve them.
-Our teachers are committed to all students
+Our teachers are committed to all students achieving these targets and our school systems are geared to support this.
+We ensure that our staff are extremely well trained courses they deliver.